abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 easier to become peaceful when this quality of gratitude is present in the mind as opposed to when we experience negativity, which turns the mind toward all the flaws we perceive in everyone.
-So pay attention to gratitude—kataññū*—*learn to**appreciate the goodness of others, which will have the most beneficial results for our practice and wellbeing.
+So pay attention to gratitude—kataññū—learn to appreciate the goodness of others, which will have the most beneficial results for our practice and wellbeing.

 # The Dhamma of the Buddhas is Everywhere